 In the vortex state, the vortices often form a regular lattice of flux lines of triangular symmetry.
-This leads to a periodic variation of the magnetic field in space, which is maximum at the core of the flux lines, and decays exponentially over a length scale called the magnetic penetration depth $\lambda$ .
-The latter is a fundamental length scale of superconductivity because $1/\lambda^2$ is proportional to the modulus of the superconducting order parameter, so its temperature dependence is determined by the pairing symmetry of the superconducting wave-function.
-Impurities, grain and twin boundaries and anisotropy affect the vortex lattice, leading to a disordered lattice and modifying the magnetic field variation from that of a regular lattice.
+This leads to a periodic variation of the magnetic field in space, which is maximum at the core, and decays exponentially over a length scale called the magnetic penetration depth λ .
+The latter is a fundamental length scale of superconductivity because $1/\lambda^2$ is proportional to the modulus of the superconducting order parameter, and its temperature dependence is determined by the pairing symmetry of the superconducting wave-function.
+Impurities, grain and twin boundaries, and anisotropy affect the vortex lattice, leading to a disordered lattice and modifying the magnetic field variation from that of a regular lattice.
 This makes the accurate extraction of the penetration depth difficult, as disorder may strongly modify the spatial variation of the magnetic field.
-Thus, it is very important to understand the effect of disorder on the vortex lattice.
+Thus, it is important to understand the effect of disorder on the vortex lattice.

-In this thesis, I use $\beta$ -detected nuclear magnetic resonance ( $\beta$ -NMR) as a local probe to: detect any spontaneous magnetic fields near the surface of a YBa2Cu3O7- $\delta$ HTSC superconductors in the Meissner state, and study the features of the field distribution of YBa2Cu3O7- $\delta$ and Pr2-xCexCuO4- $\delta$ superconductors in the vortex state.
-The $\beta$ -NMR technique is unique in its capability to measure directly the field distribution in a depth resolved manner on 2-500 nm length scales.
-In this chapter, I would like to introduce the reader to the topics that will be presented in this thesis.
-In section 1.1, the $\beta$ -NMR technique will be described and compared to other techniques.
-In section 1.2, some generic properties of the HTSC will be briefly introduced.
-In section 1.3, few theories of HTSC will be discussed.
-In section 1.4, the notion of time reversal symmetry breaking and its manifestation in HTSC will be reviewed.
-In section 1.5, the physics of the vortex lattice and its dependence on the disorder will be discussed.
-In section 1.6, an outline of the thesis will be given.
+In this thesis, I have used β -detected nuclear magnetic resonance (β -NMR) as a local probe to detect any spontaneous magnetic fields near the surface of YBa2Cu3O{7- δ} HTSC superconductors in the Meissner state, and to study the features of the field distribution of YBa2Cu3O{7- δ} and Pr{2-x}Ce_xCuO{4- δ} superconductors in the vortex state.
+The β -NMR technique is unique in its capability to measure directly the field distribution in a depth resolved manner, on a 2-500 nm length scale.
+In this chapter, I will introduce the reader to the topics presented in this thesis.
+In Section 1.1, the β -NMR technique will be described and compared to other techniques.
+In Section 1.2, some generic properties of HTSC materials will be briefly introduced.
+In Section 1.3, some established theories of superconductivity will be discussed.
+In Section 1.4, the notion of time-reversal symmetry breaking and its manifestation in HTSC will be reviewed.
+In Section 1.5, the physics of the vortex lattice and its dependence on disorder will be discussed.
+In Section 1.6, an outline of the thesis will be given.

-1.1 The $\beta$ -NMR technique
+1.1 The β -NMR Technique